Dennis9912/Terraform-practice/README.md

 - An AWS account with sufficient permissions to create the listed resources.
 - Git (for version control and pushing to GitHub)

+## Progress and Updates
+This project is a work in progress.
+Updates will be committed periodically as the architecture evolves.
+Key milestones include:
+- Initial setup of VPC module
+- Integration of ALB and ASG for scalability
+- EC2 module for instances
+- Addition of RDS and Route 53 for a complete 3-tier setup
+- Optimization and security enhancements

 ## Customize Variables:
 Some values, such as AWS region, instance types, and resource configurations, are referenced as variables.
 Update the variables.tf file or create a terraform.tfvars file to specify these values according to your requirements.